“Do you want to join us to see the waterfalls tomorrow?” the girls across the table asked.

 “Let’s hike some more.”

 We continued on, marveling at each pool until finally reaching the waterfall.
-As the water cascaded down in a torrent of sound, we gazed with dropped draws.
+As the water cascaded down in a torrent of sound, we gazed with dropped jaws.
 What a beautiful site to behold!
 This waterfall cut through the jungle like a razor.
 I couldn’t get over how intense and wonderful it looked.

 From the right side of the falls, we climbed a muddy, unkempt, worn trail that often required a bit of mountaineering skills.
 Our prize was the top and its spectacular views of the valley.
 We wandered around the top of the fenced-in waterfall, wading through pools and crossing rickety walkways.
 I was struck at how few people there were compared with below.
 Though the pools below were filled with people, barely a fraction of them came up to enjoy the view.